temporalio/documentation/kb/prometheus-grafana-setup-cloud.md

 If you're following through with the examples provided here, ensure that you have the following:

 - Root CA certificates and end-entity certificates.
 See [Certificate requirements](/cloud/how-to-manage-certificates-in-temporal-cloud#certificate-requirements) for details.
-- Set up your connections to Temporal Cloud using an SDK of your choice, and have some Workflows running on Temporal Cloud.
+- Set up your connections to Temporal Cloud using an SDK of your choice and have some Workflows running on Temporal Cloud.
 See [Connect to a Cluster](application-development/foundations#connect-to-a-cluster) for details.
 - Prometheus and Grafana installed.

 <!-- truncate -->